johnmath/snap-sp23/README.md

 shadowmodels (int): Number of shadow models per fraction.
 Default: 4.

-poisonlist (string): An array representation of the list of poisoning rates as decimals (between 0 and 1).
-                     e.g. '[0.03, 0.05]'

 device (string): PyTorch device
                  e.g. "mps" (for Apple Silicon), "cpu", "cuda"